A core in a star-forming disc as evidence of inside-out growth in the early Universe: Methods

-We run a single component fit as a comparison to the three component model.
-This means we treat the whole galaxy as a single component and allow its S\'ersic index to vary freely from 0.8-6, enabling it to be modelled as a disc or bulge-like component.
-As can be seen in Fig. \ref{fig:data-model-rsidual-comparison} bottom, we find that the 1-component fit (middle panel) under subtracts the central region (i.e. the core) compared to the three component fit (top panel), it also significantly fails to fit the clump.
+We run a single-component fit as a comparison to the three-component model.
+This means that we treat the whole galaxy as a single component and allow its S\'ersic index to vary freely from 0.8-6, enabling it to be modelled as a disc or bulge-like component.
+As can be seen in Fig. \ref{fig:data-model-rsidual-comparison} bottom, we find that the 1-component fit (bottom panel) under subtracts the central region (i.e., the core) compared to the three-component fit (top panel); it also significantly fails to fit the clump.
+The single component fit gives a $\chi^2$ value of 0.45 indicating that it has struggled more than the three-component run to reproduce the observed light distribution.
 Our next test is to run a single component fit for the main galaxy plus the clump (to test whether the core disc fit is warranted).
-Once again the model fails to account for the flux in the centre as seen in the middle panel in Fig. \ref{fig:data-model-rsidual-comparison} compared to the three component fit in the top panel.
+Once again, the model fails to account for the flux in both the centre and the outskirts, as seen in the upper middle panel in Fig. \ref{fig:data-model-rsidual-comparison} compared to the three-component fit in the top panel.
+This fit gives a $\chi^2$ value of 0.18, showing an improvement over the single-component fit, but it still does not reproduce the observed light distribution as well as the three-component fit.

-We can also test the effect of ignoring the clump by fitting for just the core and disc components.
-The most significant change is that this extends the half light radius of the disc component from 91 mas to 115 mas, whilst leaving the core radius approximately the same.
-The S\'ersic index of the core becomes 2.24 (still within the errors of the three component fit.
-Importantly, we find consistent fluxes for the core and disc components compared to the three component analysis: changes are well within the uncertainties.
-Specifically, the core fluxes change less then $10\%$ in all bands except F410M and F444W, for which the fluxes increase by $26\%$ and $25\%$, respectively.
+We also test the effect of ignoring the clump by fitting for just the core and disc components.
+The most significant change is that this extends the half-light radius of the disc component from 80 mas to 129 mas, whilst increasing the core radius to 0.039 mas; in essence, the components expand in radii to try to fit light from the clump.
+The S\'ersic index of the core becomes 2.31.
+Importantly, we find consistent fluxes for the core and disc components compared to the three-component analysis: changes are well within the uncertainties.
+Specifically, the core fluxes change less than $10\%$ in all bands except F410M and F444W, for which the fluxes increase by $26\%$ and $25\%$, respectively.
 Since the disc fluxes for those bands remain unchanged (changes of less than $3\%$), this indicates that the core picks up clump long-wavelength light.
+We find a $\chi^2$ value of 0.25 for the fit showing the importance of modelling the clump component.
 In summary, this test shows that our main results regarding the stellar population differences between disc and core still hold when ignoring the off-centred clump.

-Finally, as discussed above, in addition to this statistical analysis whether multiple components are warranted, we also have clear indication for multiple components from a physical perspective.
-Specifically, the SEDs of the three components are clearly distinct (see Fig.~\ref{fig:forcepho}), which motivates to treat them separately in the SED analysis.